Get exclusive member benefits & effect social change. Join Today

 "Staying in motion actually helps to keep pain away," says Dr. Moshe Lewis, MD, MPH.
 Exercise, such as brisk walking, is critical in treating pain and stiffness associated with arthritis.
 It extends the life of your joints.

-Applying cold and heat to inflamed joints may help with arthritis pain, although research is inconsistent.
+Applying cold and heat to inflamed joints may help with arthritis pain.
+Research on the efficacy of cold and heat treatments has been inconsistent.

 Ice helps to restrict blood vessels.
 This reduces fluid in the tissue and decreases swelling and pain.
 Wrap ice in a towel and apply to the aching area for up to 20 minutes.
 You can ice your joints several times a day.

 Heat treatments can be applied in the same way.
 Use a hot water bottle or heating pad and apply it to the swelling.
 Heat opens the blood vessels and increases circulation.
-This brings nutrients and proteins essential to repairing the compromised tissue.
+This brings in nutrients and proteins that are essential to repairing the compromised tissue.

 Heat and ice treatments can be used in combination.
-Talk to your doctor about what might work best for you.
+Talk to your doctor about what might work best for your needs.

 Over-the-counter (OTC) medications can help with minor pain and swelling associated with arthritis.